You (Aretha Franklin album): Background

+Critical reception

-Critical receptionThe Guardian named "Mr. D.J.
+The Guardian named "Mr. D.J.
 (5 for the D.J.)" one of Franklin's "30 Greatest Songs", and called it "a horn and call-and-response vocal-laden strut that defies anyone in earshot not to dance."

+Rolling Stone called the album "supper-club soul."
+While praising Franklin's genius as undiminished, it felt the songs were about "mush, not hurt, not pain, not joy or ecstasy or even the mystical wonderment that seemed somehow wrenched from Aretha's soul," and considered the melodies "undistinguished."